ADerycke/Better_Plot/README.md

 ![Zcolor - 1](https://github.com/ADerycke/Series-Plotter/assets/130437433/e610d7d9-df17-44d7-8f63-23b37830a7f5)

-**note :** the min and max value are determine automatically from the dataset.
-You can select a third color and indicate it's value.
-You can also select an automatic round of the min an max value.
+**note :** min and max value are determined automatically from the dataset.
+You can select a third color and indicate its value.
+You can also select an automatic round of the min and max value.
 ![Zcolor](https://github.com/ADerycke/Series-Plotter/assets/130437433/f04832a0-ecdb-4d51-8944-dd2c03fe736f)

 ## graphic XYZ (ternary diagram) :